bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 Using TailwindCSS with Bun

-TailwindCSS is an extremely popular utility-first CSS framework used to style web applications.
+TailwindCSS is a utility-first CSS framework for styling web applications.
 When you runbun create <component>, Bun scans your JSX/TSX file for TailwindCSS class names (and any files it imports).
-If it detects TailwindCSS class names, it will add the following dependencies to your package.json:
+If it detects TailwindCSS class names, it adds the following dependencies to your package.json:

 package.json

-bunfig.toml to use Bun’s TailwindCSS plugin with Bun.serve()
+bunfig.toml to use its TailwindCSS plugin with Bun.serve():

 bunfig.toml